A Deep Research on Electrameccanica Vehicles Corp. (SOLO) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Electrameccanica Vehicles Corp.
-(NASDAQ:SOLO) dipped -0.58% to close Thursday’s market session at $3.45, lower as compared to yesterday’s close.
-The stock price fluctuated between $3.36 and $3.55 throughout the trading session with the volume trading being 2626696 shares, which represented a significant variation when compared to the three months average volume of 2.27 million shares.
-The firm’s stock price fluctuated 3.60% within the last five trades and 3.60% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -17.86% in the last 6 months and -3.09% was subtracted to its value over the previous 3 months.
-SOLO stock is trading at a margin of 0.09%, 0.21% and -27.28% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:SOLO) dipped -0.58% to close Tuesday’s market session at $3.43, lower as compared to yesterday’s close.
+The stock price fluctuated between $3.35 and $3.47 throughout the trading session with the volume trading being 1775842 shares, which represented a significant variation when compared to the three months average volume of 2.27 million shares.
+The firm’s stock price fluctuated 1.48% within the last five trades and 3.94% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -19.10% in the last 6 months and -8.29% was subtracted to its value over the previous 3 months.
+SOLO stock is trading at a margin of -0.52%, -0.41% and -27.00% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Electrameccanica Vehicles Corp.’s Profitability and Valuation Ratios Tell Us About the Stock?